Version 1.4.1 · Now on the Mac App Store

 Tune it once, forget it forever.

-Durations, sounds, hotkeys, idle threshold, pause-day budget.
-Every option in one collapsible page.
+Durations, sounds, hotkeys, idle threshold, pause-day budget, cycle templates.
+Every option in one collapsible panel.

 1. 01